Jobijollof/LAMP-STACK-IMPLEMENTATION/README.md

     `<?php
    phpinfo();`

-6. Save and closed the file.
+6. Save and close the file.
 Refresh.
 This should be your  landing page:

 ![Php enabled](./images/webhost_php.png)